 What are Airport Zoning Regulations?

 AZRs are federal regulations enabled under the Aeronautics Act that serve to limit the height of buildings and other structures around the airport to ensure safe aircraft operations.
-AZRs are in place to protect current aircraft operations, but also to ensure that future development in the vicinity of the airport remains compatible with plans for future runways.
+AZRs are in place to protect current aircraft operations, but also to ensure that future development near the airport remains compatible with plans for future runways.

 Transport Canada is responsible for the creation, amendment and enforcement of AZRs.

-Transport Canada’s AZR amendment process is open and transparent.
-We are currently at the very early stages of the process, which includes:
+Transport Canada’s AZR process is open and transparent.
+We are currently at the early stages of the process, which includes:

-- Notification to Transport Canada by the airport operator of the intent to make amendments to the current AZR – COMPLETE
+- Notification to Transport Canada by the airport operator of the intent to make amendments or create new AZRs – COMPLETE

-- Airport operator submits detailed amendment plan to Transport Canada – IN PROGRESS (anticipated to occur in late fall 2017)
+- Airport operator submits proposed AZR plan to Transport Canada – COMPLETE

-- Transport Canada reviews and provides any preliminary feedback on the proposed amendment plan
+- Transport Canada reviews and provides any preliminary feedback on the proposed AZR plan – IN PROGRESS

-- Public consultation (three levels) of the proposed amendment plan, with opportunities for stakeholders to provide comments
+- Public consultation (three levels) of the proposed AZR plan, with opportunities for stakeholders to provide comments

 - Airport operator reviews and compiles feedback from public consultation

-- Revised amendment plan submitted to Transport Canada, incorporating public feedback
+- Revised AZR submitted to Transport Canada, incorporating public feedback